Facebook reveals plan to let you control augmented reality with your thoughts

 Picture this: Your home assistant asks if you’d like to play your favorite podcast, and a flick of your fingers in the air lets you click play.
-Or, you’re wearing AR glasses that display images over the real world, and you scroll through your text messages in mid-air while your smartphone stays in your pocket.
+Or, you’re wearing AR glasses that display images over the real world, and you scroll through your text messages in midair while your smartphone stays in your pocket.

 Those are the scenarios Facebook has in mind if it were ever to deploy a muscle-sensing wristlet.

 “We’re developing natural, intuitive ways to interact with always-available AR glasses because we believe this will transform the way we connect with people near and far,” Facebook said in a blog post.
-But in order to launch such a product, the social media behemoth would also need access to a new type of data: Your thinking.
+But in order to launch such a product, the company would also need access to a new type of data: your thinking.

 Facebook says the wristband product would rely on a “neural interface” that adapts to you and your environment.

-In demonstration videos, the prototype looks like a thick, black iPod strapped around the wrist.
+In demonstration videos, the prototype looks like a thick black iPod strapped around the wrist.
 In theory, sensors on the device would be able to pick up what hand movements you intend to make through a technique for recording nerve signals known as electromyography (EMG).

-“If you send a control to your muscle saying ‘I want to move my finger,’ it starts in your brain.
+“If you send a control to your muscle saying, ‘I want to move my finger,’ it starts in your brain.
 It goes down your spine through motor-neurons, and this is an electrical signal.
-So you should be able to grab that electrical signal on the muscle and say, ‘Oh, OK.
-The user wants to move the finger,” says Nathalie Gayraud, a research scientist at Facebook Reality Labs, in a video.
+So you should be able to grab that electrical signal on the muscle and say, ‘Oh, okay.
+The user wants to move the finger,” Nathalie Gayraud, a research scientist at Facebook Reality Labs, says in a video.

-Rolling out nerve sensing gadgets would enable Facebook to reinvent the computer “click.”
+Rolling out nerve-sensing gadgets would enable Facebook to reinvent the computer “click.”
 So instead of using a mouse or tapping on your phone, you’d think about moving a finger to trigger a reaction in AR.

-It’s too soon to tell if the device will ever come to market.
+It’s too soon to tell whether the device will ever come to market.
 Facebook says the research is still in the early phases, and any type of consumer product would be years away.
-Still, it isn’t the first to imagine a world where futuristic glasses enhance the real-world with digitized imagery.
+Still, it isn’t the first to imagine a world where futuristic glasses enhance the real world with digitized imagery.

 The conversation surrounding AR spectacles hit in a big way when Google announced Google Glass, a $1,500 pair of smart glasses that flopped with consumers in 2014.
 The search conglomerate gave them a facelift and remarketed them for businesses.
 Snap also tried with its Spectacles for Snapchat, a $150 pair of snazzy glasses equipped with cameras, audio and microphones.
 Those also failed to take the world by storm.